booktree/gitlabhq/README.md

 Closed source unless noted otherwise.

 - [GitHub](https://github.com): no PDF output and sale, CLI-free workflow very limited (no `commit --amend`, `git add`, etc.).

--   [Banyan](https://banyan.co): seems to do exactly the same as this project via GitLab.
-Waiting for them to open public beta (signup currently disabled) to review.
-A third party informed me that they have discontinued.
+Has mentioned interest in book development.

+- [Inkling Habitat](https://habitat.inkling.com).
+WYSIWYG editor, versioning, issue tracker.
+Browser plugin (currently no Firefox).
+80M investments between 2009 and 2014.

 - [O'Reilly Atlas](https://atlas.oreilly.com/) seems to do Git + publishing via GitLab.
 Waiting to be granted on request access to the private beta review it.

+- [Penflip](https://www.penflip.com).
+Markdown input.
+Git based: offers clone URL, but not local compilation.
+Creating full Git web including merge requests, but not yet as powerful as GitLab's.
+TODO: what is their web interface based on?

 -   [OERPUB](http://oerpub.org/collaborate) is building the open source: